yamaton/jupyterlab_copy_relative_path/README.md

 # Copy Relative Path

-> Add a new button **"Copy Relative Path"** in a context menu of JuypyterLab.
+> Adds **'Copy Relative Path'** to a context menu of JupyterLab file browser.

-This extension would be useful when specifying a file path from a notebook you're working on.
-The "Copy Relative Path" button copies a path relative to an active document; it will hide when an active window does not provide a reference path; i.e. a Launch page and a Console window.
+This extension would be useful when specifying a file or a directory from a notebook.
+The path is relative to an active document; the button will hide when an active window does not provide a reference path; i.e. when a Launch page or a Console window is active.

 ![copy relative path demo](preview.png)